 However, when he arrived at the courthouse to process the dismissal, he was informed that all documents must be submitted electronically.
 According to the court documents, Bobus attempted to set up his electronic filing system unsuccessfully for nine months before a friend was finally able to do so for him.

-Bobus will serve a 30-day suspension followed by a two-year probation.
+Bobus' 30-day suspension ended March 31 and it is followed by a two-year probation.
 He will also be responsible for paying the court costs, which were $3,179 at the time of the order.

 The 68-year-old attorney was admitted to the California State Bar in 2007.
 He is a graduate of the Empire College School of Law and had one prior instance of discipline for failing to appear on behalf of a client in court proceedings in 2015.